Butovo firing range: Execution process

-Victims were rounded up as soon as sentences were handed down by non-judicial organs: committees of three persons, “troikas”, or of two persons “dvoika”, or of the military tribunal of the Supreme Court.
-They were then transported to Butovo in trucks marked “Bread” or "Meat" to disguise operations from local residents.
+Victims were rounded up as soon as sentences were handed down by non-judicial organs: committees of three persons, "troikas", or of two persons "dvoika", or of the military tribunal of the Supreme Court.
+They were then transported to Butovo in trucks marked "Bread" or "Meat" to disguise operations from local residents.
 Some prisoners would be immediately killed upon arrival when their truck was flooded with carbon monoxide, and the bodies then disposed of in nearby ditches.
 Most victims were led to a long barrack, ostensibly for a medical exam, where there was a roll call and reconciliation of people with file dossiers including photos.
 These same photos from NKVD files would later serve as memorials to victims.
 Only after the paperwork was complete would they pronounce the death sentence.
 After sunrise, NKVD officers, often drunk off the bucket of vodka provided to them, would escort prisoners away from the barracks and shoot them at close range to the back of the head, often with a Nagant M1895 revolver.
 Those shot were immediately, or a short time afterwards, dumped into one of 13 ditches totaling 900 m in length.
 The width of each ditch was 4–5 meters (~16 feet), and the depth approximately 4 m.
 Executions and burials were made without notice to relatives and without church or civil funeral services.
 Relatives of those who were shot began only in 1989 to receive certificates indicating the exact date and cause of death.

 Victims

 Victims at Butovo were deemed "enemies of the people" and came from all parts of Soviet society and various nationalities, with many dying without understanding what crimes they had been accused of.
-They included workers, peasants, kulaks, former White Guards, and other "anti-Soviet elements," Russian aristocrats and the pre-revolutionary elite, Old Bolsheviks, military generals, sportsmen, aviators and artists, “dangerous social elements” such as tramps, beggars, thieves, petty criminals, and those guilty of “anti-Soviet agitation and propaganda."
+They included workers, peasants, kulaks, former White Guards, and other "anti-Soviet elements," Russian aristocrats and the pre-revolutionary elite, Old Bolsheviks, military generals, sportsmen, aviators and artists, "dangerous social elements" such as tramps, beggars, thieves, petty criminals, and those guilty of "anti-Soviet agitation and propaganda."
 Victims were overwhelmingly male (95.86%) and most were between 25 and 50 years old when they died.
 Among those executed, 18 persons were older than 75 and 10 were children 15 years old and younger.
 The youngest person executed was 13-year-old Misha Shamonin, an orphan and street child, for the theft of two loaves of bread.
-More than 60 different nationalities are also represented among the victims including French, Americans, Italians, Chinese, and Japanese.
-Nearly 1000 clergymen of the Russian Orthodox were executed at Butovo, as well as Lutheran, Protestant, and Catholics clergy, mostly from Poland or Austria.
-In particular, the Kommunarka witnessed executions of high-profile political and public figures from Lithuania, Latvia, Estonia, and Comintern leaders from Germany, Romania, France, Turkey, Bulgaria, Finland, and Hungary.
+More than 60 different nationalities are also represented among the victims including 755 Ukrainians, French, Americans, Italians, Chinese, and Japanese.
+Nearly 1000 clergymen of the Russian Orthodox were executed at Butovo, as well as Lutheran, Protestant, and Catholic clergy, mostly from Poland or Austria.
+In particular, the Kommunarka witnessed executions of high-profile political and public figures from Lithuania, Latvia and Estonia, and Comintern leaders from Germany, Romania, France, Turkey, Bulgaria, Finland, and Hungary.
 Most of Mongolia's top leadership, including former Prime Minister Anandyn Amar and 28 associates, were executed at Kommunarka on 27 July 1941.